Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Clinical signs

-Since exfoliative pemphigus is most common in cats, we first look at the symptoms of this type of disease:
+Since exfoliative pemphigus is most common in cats, we will first look at the symptoms of this type of disease:

 • Large cysts often form in the thickness of the skin.